Clifra-Jones/sendIAMAccountNotifications/README.md

-# AWS IAM Password Notification and anc Access Key Management LAMBDA scripts
+# AWS IAM Password Notification and and Access Key Management LAMBDA scripts

 The powershell scripts in this repository are used in AWS LAMBDA function to perform the following tasks.